 Parallels: Refractor (/250), Gold Refractor (/25), X-Fractor (1/1), Printing Plates (1/1)

 2003 Carmelo Anthony Lebron James Dwyane Wade Fleer Tradition RC #300 (buy on eBay)

-This ‘Trio Rookie’ card makes good use of the strong rookie class of 03-04.
+This ‘Trio Rookie’ card uses the strong rookie class of 03-04.
 As well as Anthony, Lebron James, and Dwyane Wade make up this landscape design, with a small section devoted to each player.
 Anthony is in the middle, with the cool blue of his Denver jersey contrasting well with the two red backgrounds found either side.